AdobeDocs/commerce-php/src/pages/developer/components/message-queues/async-topics.md

 ---
-group: php-developer-guide
-title: Topics in Asynchronous API
+title: Topics in Asynchronous API | Commerce PHP Extensions
+description: Learn about how topic exchange works in the Adobe Commerce and Magento Open Source message queue system.
 contributor_name: comwrap GmbH
 contributor_link: https://www.comwrap.com
-functional_areas:
-  - Services
 ---

+# Topics in asynchronous API

-The message queuing system uses 'topic exchange' for managing messages.
+The message queue system uses "topic exchange" for managing messages.
 More information about topics can be found [here](https://www.rabbitmq.com/tutorials/tutorial-five-python.html).

 Topics are usually defined in a `communication.xml` configuration file.
 See [Configure message queues](configuration.md#communicationxml)

-### Generating of communication.xml
+## Generating of communication.xml

 A `communication.xml` is pre-generated automatically by the `WebapiAsync` module.
 This module also generates topic names for asynchronous processes.
 Generated files are processed by the `\Magento\WebapiAsync\Code\Generator\Config\RemoteServiceReader\Communication` class, which implements `\Magento\Framework\Config\ReaderInterface` and is injected into `\Magento\Framework\Communication\Config\CompositeReader` as a constructor argument of the main `di.xml` file.